I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

 Cambodia has it all—beautiful beaches, ancient temples, excellent food, friendly people with an excellent grasp of the English language and so much more.
-I enjoy hiking, riding a motorbike, renting a bicycle when in the calm areas and of course driving around in a tuk-tuk with a competent local guide.
-But you can just as easily spend days being lost in the enormous Angkor Temple complex, pleasing your inner Indiana Jones and reading up on Southeast Asian history.
+I enjoy hiking, riding a motorbike, renting a bicycle when in the calm areas and, of course, driving around in a tuk-tuk with a competent local guide.
+But you can just as easily spend days getting lost in the enormous Angkor Temple complex, pleasing your inner Indiana Jones and reading up on Southeast Asian history.

 The 5 Most Gorgeous Cambodian Beaches

 - Otres Beach & Long Beach in Sihanoukville